The Age of Stupid: Release

 electricity.
 An independent audit conducted by Carbon Accounting Systems found the event's carbon emissions to be 1% of those produced by a normal blockbuster premiere.
 Linked by satellite to 62 cinemas around the UK, the premiere received a Guinness World Record for being the largest film premiere ever, based on number of screens.

 During the post show discussion, which was broadcast live across the internet and at screenings, President Mohamed Nasheed received a standing ovation for announcing that the Maldives would be the world's first carbon neutral country.
 The film's star, Pete Postlethwaite, threatened to return his OBE if the UK government gave the go-ahead to the controversial Kingsnorth coal-fired power station in Kent.
 A month later the government announced a change to its policy on coal – no new coal-fired power station will get government consent unless it can capture and bury 25% of the emissions it produces immediately – and 100% of emissions by 2025.
 This, a source told The Guardian, represented "a complete rewrite of UK energy policy".

 The UK premiere received the accolades of 'Best Green Event' from Event Awards and best Live Brand Experience in the PR Week Awards.

 In the UK, The Age of Stupid was released in 62 cinemas in its opening week and hit the top of the box office charts (by screen average).
 The total run was 13 consecutive weeks, playing in 263 cinemas in all, with the longest single run being four weeks at London's Odeon Panton Street.

 The Age of Stupid was launched in Australia and New Zealand on 19 August 2009, with simultaneous green carpet premieres in Auckland and Sydney, linked by satellite to 32 cinemas in Australia and 13 in New Zealand.
-The film was then released in all 13 cinemas in New Zealand and many of the 32 in Australia.
+The film was then released in all 13 cinemas in New Zealand and a number of the 32 in Australia.